ThatCoolCoder/spall/README.md

             - This would require making `FileCompilationError` work for multiple types of files more easily.
     - Make changes to runtime so that the css will be applied
 - Make project-template-creater (similar to `dotnet new`)
-- Make a file watcher that runs spallcomp and spallserve
+- Make a file watcher that runs spallrun
+- Perhaps switch away from command line flags to a config file with sections for each subcommand
+    - Would make it easier to make more complex subcommands such as `watch`.
 - Add resilience for when JS lines don't end in a semicolon (they are broken by minifier)
 - Prioritise direct route matches compared to parameter matches.
 Eg we can have a page `/users/me/` and a page `/users/{userId}/` and if both match the first one is picked.
     - Can create a system of specificity that also works for wildcards.